 - 1 tablespoon olive oil

-- 1 1/2 pounds ground turkey
+- 1 ½ pounds ground turkey

-- 1 small onion chopped
+- 1 small onion, diced

-- 2 cloves garlic minced
+- 2 cloves garlic, minced

 - 1 cup tomato sauce

-- 1/4 cup pure maple syrup
+- ¼ cup pure maple syrup

 - 2 tablespoons soy sauce

-- 2 tablespoons cider vinegar
+- 2 tablespoons apple cider vinegar

 - 1 tablespoon dijon mustard

-- 8 soft burger rolls split
+- 8 burger buns, toasted

-- shredded cheddar cheese for topping
+- shredded cheddar cheese, for topping

 - Add garlic and cook until fragrant, about 30 seconds.
-Stir in tomato sauce, maple syrup, soy sauce, cider vinegar, brown sugar, and dijon mustard.
+Stir in tomato sauce, maple syrup, soy sauce, cider vinegar, and dijon mustard.
 Simmer on medium-low until the sauce has thickened slightly, just a few minutes.